ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   **Topological Defects in Floquet Circuits**

-  > I will discuss how one may construct Floquet models from a [[fusion category]], and how this formalism is a natural way to construct [[topological defects]]: non-local operators that can be deformed in the space and time direction without changing the physics.
+  > I will discuss how one may construct [[Floquet theory|Floquet]] models from a [[fusion category]], and how this formalism is a natural way to construct [[topological defects]]: non-local operators that can be deformed in the space and time direction without changing the physics.
 One of these topological defects is the "duality defect" that implements the Kramers-Wannier duality transformation and is a "non-invertible symmetry" as it projects out states of a given parity.
 I will highlight the consequence of the duality defect on Floquet time-evolution, first for the exactly solvable Floquet-Ising model, and then by adding integrability breaking perturbations to the model.

 * Nadia Boutabba (Institute of Applied Technology, FCHS):